 MFA APPLICANTS must register and submit their portfolio online using the SlideRoom website.
 SlideRoom is a web service independent of and selected by RIT for the easy submission of electronic portfolios.
 There is a $10 (USD) charge for your SlideRoom account access.
 This fee is separate from RIT’s application fee.
 Please review specific portfolio details below related to the MFA program(s) you are applying to.
 In addition, MFA Film and Animation applicants are asked to produce a 2-3 minute video self-portrait.
 Post the video to YouTube or Vimeo and provide the link in SlideRoom.
 It is preferred that the link does not require a password to view.
 If the link is password protected, please include the password in SlideRoom.

-NON-MFA APPLICANTS: MS Game Design & Development and MA Architecture Portfolio Submission requirements are located lower on this page.
+NON-MFA APPLICANTS: Our MS Game Design & Development and MA Architecture programs DO NOT UTILIZE SLIDEROOM for submission of portfolios.
+The MS Game Design & Development and MA Architecture Portfolio Submission requirements are located lower on this page.

 Questions?
 Contact us: